nukturnal/mpower_java/README.md

     storeSetup.setReturnUrl(CHECKOUT_RETURN_URL);

 ## Create your Checkout Invoice
-Please note that MPowerCheckoutInvoice Class requires two parameters which should be instances of MPowerSetup & MPowerStore respectively
+Please note that `MPowerCheckoutInvoice` Class requires two parameters which should be instances of MPowerSetup & MPowerStore respectively

     MPowerCheckoutInvoice co = new MPowerCheckoutInvoice(apiSetup, storeSetup);

+## Create your Onsite Payment Request Invoice
+Please note that `MPowerOnsiteInvoice` Class requires two parameters which should be instances of MPowerSetup & MPowerStore respectively

+    MPowerOnsiteInvoice co = new MPowerOnsiteInvoice(apiSetup, storeSetup);

 Params for addItem function `addItem(name_of_item,quantity,unit_price,total_price)`